University bucket list: 38 things every student must do

 Go on a day trip

-When you're in the uni bubble it's easy to forget that there's a whole world around you.
-Especially if your university city is nowhere near where you lived before, there are some great opportunities to see new places.
+When you're in the uni bubble, it's easy to forget that there's a whole world around you.
+And if your university city is nowhere near where you lived before, there are some great opportunities to see new places.

 Grab your mates one weekend and head on a day trip by bus or train.
 Whether you go to the beach, the countryside, or another city, getting away from your daily routine and taking a break from uni life is essential.

 Rising tuition fees, the scrapping of Maintenance Grants; there's a lot to be angry about as a student, and there's no better way of making your voice heard than by joining a student protest.